Entropia Universe 15 Year Anniversary Interview

 Do players need to invest real-world money in order to succeed, or can they start from scratch and go on to becoming a financial success in-game?

-A player never have to deposit real-world money, but by doing so it will speed up their avatars progress and give them more options in how to proceed to achieve the success that they strive for.
+Unlike when my friend was trying to figure out is immediate edge a scam, a player never have to deposit real-world money, but by doing so it will speed up their avatars progress and give them more options in how to proceed to achieve the success that they strive for.

 Also, as the option to use real-world money is solely in their hands, they have the choice to choose what level of investment that they need to be able to reach their goals, whatever these might be.